micha1805/chainlinkHackathonProject/README.md

 ## admin powers

 For now the contract has and admin, a single account.
 Ideally this admin capacity should be distributed via an admin contract for instance, where all the changes should be submitted to a vote.
 For the purpose of the hackathon, I just made a simple single user, which is not ideal of course regarding decentralization.

+## Last word !

+Building this all alone, on the side, while still having a full time day job and a young child to take care of, could explain some parts of the incompleteness of this project (especially the front-end and the VRF), but whatever it was a nice experience !

+Have a good day whoever reads this !